hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch09IOMonad/README.md

 ```

 _fromTry_ takes the value from the _Try_ with _Try#get_.
 This might again throw an exception when executed.
-That
+It
-doesn't hurt us as this is done in a _Function0_ which is
+won't hurt us as this is done in a _Function0_ which is
 not yet executed.
 The same is true for _fromEither_,
 where the _Either_ instance is turned into a _Try_, from
 which we then get the wrapped value (or the exception).

-_IO.fromFuture_ takes a _Future_ as by name parameter.
+_IO.fromFuture_ takes a _Future_ as a by name parameter.
 Call by name prevents the future from being executed
 eagarly.
 With call by value the future would have been
-executed before it is passed to the _fromFuture_ method.
+executed before being passed to the _fromFuture_ method.

 The call site: